-My last post got a bit technical and delved into the finer points of cell biochemistry.
-For those who would like to learn more about how cells work, I thoroughly recommend the book Metabolism at a Glance (Paperback) by Jack G Salway, Sen. Lecturer in Medical Biochemistry, University of Surrey.
-It's crammed with diagrams of metabolic pathways.
+My preceding post got rather technical and delved into the finer points of cell biochemistry.
+For those who want to learn more about how cells work, I thoroughly recommend Metabolism at a Glance (Paperback) by Jack G Salway, Sen. Lecturer in Medical Biochemistry, University of Surrey.
+It's crammed with metabolic pathway diagrams.

-I also recommend the book Medical Biochemistry at a Glance (Paperback) by Jack G Salway.
+I also recommend Medical Biochemistry at a Glance (Paperback) by Jack G Salway.

-For general information on nutrition and metabolism, I recommend the book Introduction to Nutrition and Metabolism (Paperback) by David A Bender, Sen. Lecturer in Biochemistry, UCL.
+For general information on nutrition and metabolism, I recommend Introduction to Nutrition and Metabolism (Paperback) by David A Bender, Sen. Lecturer in Biochemistry, UCL.

-A great website for information on how the body works is http://www.medbio.info/.
+A good website for information on how the body works is http://www.medbio.info/.

 The best site for information on fat loss, muscle gain etc is http://www.bodyrecomposition.com/.

 A good website for enzyme structures is http://www.ebi.ac.uk/thornton-srv/databases/enzymes/.

 Here's a searchable version of Biochemistry, by L Stryer.